 Fit & Comfort

 The new Salomon Sense Ride 4 maintains their road runner trainer feel with a comfortable fit and lightweight design.
 Also featuring the Sensifit System that works to cradle the foot by giving a precise and secure fit.
-Ride 4 has a comfy fit and safe feeling in the upper – thanks to the one-pull lace tightening system.
-Makes the shoe ideal for both short, fast trail running or longer easy runs at the weekend.
+The Sense Ride 4 has a comfy fit and a safe feeling in the upper.
+Additoonally,it also comes with the one-pull lace tightening system.
+Overall, the shoe ideal for both short, fast trail running and also longer easy runs at the weekend.

 The significant changes in the 4th edition can be found in the upper.
-The Salomon Sense Ride 4 features better ventilation, keeping your feet cool and comfortable, even when deep into a long run.
-The mesh on the upper offers sufficient flex, yet ensures your foot is stable inside thanks to the Sensifit System mentioned earlier.
+The Salomon Sense Ride 4 features better ventilation, which will keeping your feet cool and comfortable, even when deep into a long run.
+The mesh on the upper offers sufficient flex, yet also ensures your foot is stable inside thanks to the Sensifit System mentioned earlier.
 Also, the mesh design prevents debris from getting inside the shoe on those trail runs.
 Overall, the fit on the Sense Ride is as good as the previous model, so if you liked the Sense Ride 4, you’ll have no issues.

-From the midsole, you’ll get an ultra-smooth and responsive ride, thanks to Optivibe compound in the heel cushion.
-Consequently, the Salomon Sense Ride 4 will deliver sufficient cushioning and comfort needed to run for hours.
+From the midsole, you’ll get an ultra-smooth and responsive ride, thanks to Optivibe compound heel cushioning.
+With this heel cushioning, the Salomon Sense Ride 4 will deliver the comfort needed to run for hours.
 And to top it off, the nicely padded Ortholite insole remains in this model.
 I’ve always liked the Ortholite insoles; however, I do plan to experiment with a Superfeet Insole in preparation for a 100K ultra event I am doing in July.

 Outsole & Grip

 The Sense Ride 4 keeps the Contagrip MA outsole present on Sense Ride 3, which I think was a really versatile sole.
-I got through 3 pairs; using them on road, gravel, grass, fields and rock.
+I got through 3 pairs; using them on road, gravel, grass, fields and rocky terrain.
 This versatility makes the shoe a genuine multi-terrain running shoe.
-I got well over 920km out of each of my shoes – that’s good value for money when the ballpark figure for trainer milage is 650km.
+I managed to get over 920km out of each of my shoes – that’s good value for money when the ballpark figure for trainer milage is 650km.

 For those medium to long-distance runs on the trail, there is no doubt in my mind, that a multi-terrain sole is the best option because not many trail routes only feature one specific type of terrain, they’re a mix of 2, 3 or 4.
 The Ride 4 will work best on light to medium mixed trail terrain, on super soft, boggy mud it will struggle as the sole wears down.

-The Salomon Sense Ride 4 is a lightweight and versatile shoe, that like its predecessor will continue to appeal to a wide range of runners.
-Both the competition runner wants a training shoe that can handle big miles and ultras, and the more casual trail runner needs a highly versatile shoe.
-I’m Probably going to end up re-buying this shoe if i has a similar surability to the Sense Ride 4 appealing.
+The Salomon Sense Ride 4 is a lightweight and versatile shoe, and like it’s predecessor will continue to appeal to a wide range of runners.
+Such as the competition runner wants a training shoe that can handle big miles.
+As well as the more casual trail runner, who needs a highly versatile shoe.
+I’m Probably going to end up re-buying this shoe if i has a similar surability to the Sense Ride 3.

 Who Will Like The Sense Ride 4

 - Runners who cover big distances on the trail as well as ultra events.

-- Multi-Terrain runners looking for a versatile shoe.
+- Multi-Terrain runners looking to buy a versatile shoe.

 - Heavier runners who want a more cushioned and responsive trainer.

 - Those who need a one shoe fits all scenarios, rather than having to spend money on multiple running shoes..

 Still not sure id the Sense Ride 4 is the right shoe for you?
 Please take a look at our guide to the Best Lightweight Trail Running Shoes for more options.
 Each trainer on the list has a mini-review, and some have a link to a more comprehensive full review.